'Data for development' will be integral part of overall theme of India's G-20 Presidency: PM Modi | Business

 Modi said India's experience in the past few years has shown that if digital architecture is made widely accessible, it can bring about socio-economic transformation.

-Modi said digital use can bring scale and speed and transparency can be brought into governance.
+Modi said India is making digital access public, but there is still a ''huge digital divide'' at the international level, adding digital use can bring scale and speed and transparency can be brought into governance.

 ''India has developed digital public goods whose basic architecture has in-built democratic principles.
 These solutions are based on open source, open APIs, open standards, which are interoperable and public,'' he said.